 Carrie Kinne graduated from the University of Maine and has lived and worked in Maine all her life.
 Her career has focused primarily in the area of fundraising where she has spent the last twenty-five years working with a variety of non-profits across the state.
 Carrie loves the state of Maine and exploring all the amazing places that make Maine “the way life should be”.
 She grew up on the Kennebec River in Farmingdale but now lives in North Yarmouth.

 Dave Asmussen holds a degree in plant and soil science.
-He cultivates an acre of mixed vegetables for sale to restaurants, natural food stores and the Bowdoinham Farmers Market.
+At Blue Bell Farm, he cultivates an acre of mixed vegetables for sale to restaurants, natural food stores and the Bowdoinham Farmers Market.
 With a mantra of "vote with your fork” Dave believes that local economies, landscapes and communities can thrive when people make conscientious decisions about where they get their food.
 Dave and his family live in Bowdoinham.

 David Whittlesey is the founder of the Bowdoinham Community Development Initiative (BCDI).
 David lived in Bowdoinham and taught at Mt.
 Ararat before leaving to work internationally until 2004 when he returned.
 He served on the Selectboard from 2009-2011 and 2012-2014 on the Comprehensive Planning Committee.
 David also volunteers at Bay Day and does water quality testing for Friends of Merrymeeting Bay.